adessoSE/devblog/_posts/2023-04-03-atdd-with-springboot-and-cucumber.md

 Writing Cucumber scenarios first has the big advantage of forcing your requirements engineer to make requirements as clear as possible.

-Before writing a single line of productive code, I took the time in this dummy project that the execution of unit tests, @SpringBootTest, and Cucumber tests were possible.
+Before writing a single line of productive code, I took the time and made sure that in this dummy project the execution of unit tests, `@SpringBootTest`, and Cucumber tests were possible.

-I have kept the acceptance tests free of details which are not relevant to them, hence raising refactoring safety.
-I would try to do the same with regular @SpringBootTests.
+I have kept the acceptance tests free of implementation details which are not relevant to them, hence raising refactoring safety.
+I would try to do the same with regular `@SpringBootTests`.

-If you like, you can see all code here: [Demo Code](https://github.com/bjoern-thalheim/cucumber_demo).
+If you like, you can see all code [in this repository](https://github.com/bjoern-thalheim/cucumber_demo).